biomathematicus/UTSAFees/README.md

 # UTSA Course Fees Dashboard

 This project provides a data processing pipeline and interactive visualization tool for analyzing course fees at the University of Texas at San Antonio (UTSA).
-It includes Python scripts for data conversion and aggregation, and a web-based interface for visual analysis.
+It includes Python scripts for data conversion and aggregation, and a web-based interface for visual analysis. **This project is internal to UTSA.
+No data is available to the public**.

 ## Components